 How do we take advantage of using the GLOBE Program to encourage students to use technology and instrumentation?
 In this webinar, we heard from GLOBE scientists, teachers, and students who have used various instruments to collect data and enjoyed using technology to share and report their data to others.
 We shares some engineering challenges that can be easily incorporated into classrooms and other settings.
 Speaking of technology- we described two ways in which you can BYOD - “Bring Your Own Device” and engage in the GLOBE Observer Citizen Science efforts.

 We will learn about the new Mosquito Habitat Mapper protocol (soon) available through the GLOBE Observer app, and a NASA scientist will discuss his recent research looking into the impact of the ENSO patterns on mosquito-borne diseases.

-The first webinar as part of the GLOBE El Niño Field Campaign.
+The first webinar as part of the GLOBE El Niño Student Research Campaign.
 Content included a presentation by NASA scientist Dr. Veronica Nieves about the science behind the phenomenon, how it is studied, and particular predictions for regions around the world during an El Niño.
-In addition, members of the campaign team shared further resources: Brian Campbell gave an overview of the campaign itself, Dorian Janney shared her experiences doing GLOBE observations and analysis of El Niño effects with 3rd and 4th graders, and Kristen Weaver gave a brief overview of the GLOBE-El Niño Field Campaign website.
+In addition, members of the campaign team shared further resources: Brian Campbell gave an overview of the campaign itself, Dorian Janney shared her experiences doing GLOBE observations and analysis of El Niño effects with 3rd and 4th graders, and Kristen Weaver gave a brief overview of the GLOBE-El Niño Student Research Campaign website.